Aniltmg463/Tech-hub/README.md

 PORT= PORT_NUMBER_TO_RUN_YOUR_BACKEND

-To Run Frontend
+To Run client

-cd Frontend
+cd clent

     To install required packages